supergoodsystems/plaid-python/README.md

-# Supergood GoLang Example Code
+# Supergood Python Example Code

-This is a simple example of how to integrate the Supergood GoLang client on the Plaid Quickstart Server.
+This is a simple example of how to integrate the Supergood Python client on the Plaid Quickstart Server.
 This example is meant to be used as a reference and not as a production-ready application.

 ## Running the Example Code